gazebosim/gz-sim/examples/scripts/distributed/README.md

 ## Try it out

+1. Open 3 terminals and run the following to start a simulation secondary for each performer:

+        ./secondary.sh

-1. On one terminal, start the simulation primary:
+1. On another terminal, start the simulation primary:

         ./primary.sh

-    An empty window will appear.
-Simulation won't be initialized until all 3 secondaries are initialized.

-1. Open 3 other terminals and run the following to start a simulation secondary for each:

-        ./secondary.sh

-    Once you've started all 3 secondaries, you'll see the 3 shapes show up on the window.
+    A window will pop up displaying the 3 shapes.

 1. Press play and you should see the shapes rolling down.